 What do you love most about being a Weed Warrior?
 I like working outdoors as a member of a team committed to improving the local environment.
 John McCoy, Bob Marietta and Natalie Yee are all such great partners who make this program successful.

 What’s the most interesting thing you’ve learned?
 As a Master Gardener, I had a good grasp of how to identify native plants.
 But as a Weed Warrior, I learned about which invasive plants cause the most damage and which approach to use to remove different invasives, from vines to multiflora rose to garlic mustard.

 What’s your favorite memory?
 I work at a number of Adopt-a-Spots in different parts of Columbia.
 What I like most is going back to each spot from time to time to examine progress and make future plans for improvements.

 Become a certified Weed Warrior

-Come out to Weed Warrior training this spring to learn about hand tool safety, personal protection against insects and toxic plants, non-native invasive plant identification and removal techniques, and native plant replacements.
-Classroom training will take place Sunday, April 23 from 9am-12pm (location TBD).
-Field training will take place Sunday, May 7 from 9am-12pm (location TBD).
+Weed Warrior training is held each spring to teach volunteers about hand tool safety, personal protection against insects and toxic plants, non-native invasive plant identification and removal techniques, and native plant replacements.